-People who consume large amounts of alcohol and tobacco are at an even greater risk.
-Three out of every four people with oral cancer have used tobacco, alcohol, or both (NCI).
+People who consume large amounts of alcohol and tobacco are at an even greater risk, especially when both products are used on a regular basis.

 Other risk factors include:

 - a previous diagnosis of oral cancer

 - a family history of oral or other types of cancer

 - poor nutrition

 - a sore on your lip or mouth that won’t heal

 - a mass or growth anywhere in your mouth